 Drawings, charts, Make them big enough for all the audience to see.
-If you need to use photographs, models small items, reference them in your presentation and make them available during or after.
+If you need to use photographs, models small items, reference them in your presentation and make them available during or after. available duffing of after.
 Videos, DVDS These can be used to support the information in the presentation.